Is Your Font Safe For The Web?

-Is Your Font Safe For The Web?When designing a website and choosing a typeface it is important to know what you are seeing might not be exactly what someone on another browser will be seeing.
-This is because browsers handle web pages in different ways and people have different operating systems and programs installed.
-We need to be confident in the knowledge that your chosen font will be easy to read and displayed to fit in with the style of the website.
+When designing a website and choosing a typeface it's important to know that what you are seeing might not be what someone on another browser is seeing.
+This is because browsers handle web pages in different ways and people have different operating systems and software installed.
+We need to be confident in the knowledge that your chosen font will be easy to read and display to fit in with the style of the website.

-Safe for Web FontsThe most important piece of information to remember when choosing a font to use on the web is that not every computer will have the same fonts installed.
-I'm not just talking about an obscure font that you have installed for a specific project.
-Macs and Windows PC's have different font's installed from new and some Windows fonts just don't exist on a Mac.
-Also one of the main reasons font's differ is down to people having programs such as Microsoft Office installed which comes with a bundle of new fonts... again some people won't have Office so we need to be careful in our decisions as designers for the web.
+The most important piece of information to remember when choosing a font for use on the web is that not every computer has the same fonts installed.
+I'm not just talking about an obscure font that you have installed for a specific project; Macs and Windows PCs ship with different fonts installed, and some Windows fonts just don't exist on a Mac (and vice-versa).

 Why not just use Graphics?

 We could create text-based graphics for our website which would get around the problem of missing fonts, however having text rendered within a graphic means it won't be visible to search engines; this works against one of the most popular reasons for having a website, which is to get found and share information.

 That being said, graphics make up a very important part of the visual experience for visitors.
 If a client has a custom font, that is used in their logo for example, it needs to be used online in a faithful way.
 In this case a graphic rendering of text might well be the best available option; the message here is to make sure you don't rely on text within graphics, unless it's applied in a well-reasoned way.